l0k9j/webversity/content/p/actions/privacy-tips.md

 * **never** use the same password for more than one account
 * use short **unique** phrases rather than single word
 * never share a password with anyone else.
 If you did, change it now
+* for more sensitive services (e.g. primary email account) it's better to use a 2-factor authentication app (e.g. Aegis or Authy) rather than give away your phone number or other other personal details

+## Email

+* Gmail reads your email for marketing purpose, so do many other providers.
+Many providers make money by using private information for advertising;
+* New generation of email services such a Tutanota, Posteo, ProtonMail are less convenient than Gmail, Yahoo or Outlook but they are a league ahead when it comes to the protection of your privacy;
+* It can be laborious to switch provider but you can do it gradually, starting with new contacts or the most sensitive ones.